mcarvin8/ava-sf-devops/README.md

 ## Ad-Hoc Pipelines

-The ad-hoc pipelines require a GitLab project access token to perform git operations.
+The optional ad-hoc pipelines require a GitLab project access token to perform git operations.
 The token should have a "Maintainer" role with "api" and "write_repository" scope enabled.

 These CI/CD variables should be configured in the repo with the token attributes: